cheminfo/eln-docs/docs/45_other_analysis/images/README.md

 <summary>It is possible to define the column you want to display / export as well as the format</summary>
 Columns can be customized by clicking on the <FaCogs/> icon that is present in the top of the table.
 Those preferences are used to customize not only which information is displayed but also how it will be exported.
 This means that if the units are displayed they will also be exported.

-If you which to hide the units for importation there is the possibility to specifiy `numeral: '0.00', hideUnit: true`.
+If you wish to hide the units for import, there is the option to specify `numeral: '0.00', hideUnit: true`.

 ![Column customization](images/customizeColumns.gif)